joelmoxley/founder-playbook/IV. Team + Execution/05 - Ops - Legal/01 - Content - Best Practices/md/03 - Tallwood - Legal Best Practices.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Tallwood Venture Capital’s guide provides an extensive look at all the legal steps to take to create, launch, and manage your new venture through its many stages.
+Tallwood Venture Capital’s guide provides an extensive look at all the legal steps to take to create, launch, and manage your new venture through its many stages.

 Credit: [Tallwood Venture Capital](https://www.tallwoodvc.com/)

 {! search-content: !}